Arrival in Costa Rica

 The school has a beautiful campus and offers fully equipped air-conditioned rooms.
 On the weekends trainees can enjoy local surf contests, music concerts, bonfires and a variety of delicious international restaurants.

-Trainees can also snorkel, take surf lessons, swim or boat to Isla (Island) Chora, go horseback riding, bike ride and bask in the sun on the white sandy shores of Samara, and other local beaches.
+Trainees can also snorkel, take surf lessons, swim or boat to Isla (Island) Chora, go horseback riding, bike ride, enjoy free beach yoga and bask in the sun on the white sandy shores of Samara, and other local beaches.